Definitions of the terms we use:

 The legislation referred to as part of the Higher Education Act, as amended, authorizing the Educational Talent Search Program can be found at the following web address: http://www.ed.gov/programs/triotalent/legislation.html

-A target school is a middle or high school identified in writing through the grant application to the US Department of Education by UW-Whitewater Pre-College Programs.
+A target school is a middle or high school identified in writing through the grant application to the US Department of Education by UW-Whitewater PreCollege Programs.
 These schools were selected based on identified needs such as high school graduation and college attendance rates.
-Currently, Upward Bound Program has identified two schools in Kenosha, Wisconsin, three schools in Milwaukee, Wisconsin, one school in Palmyra, Wisconsin, three schools in Racine, Wisconsin, and one school in Whitewater, Wisconsin as target schools.
+Currently, Upward Bound Program has identified two schools in Milwaukee, Wisconsin and three schools in Racine, Wisconsin as target schools.

 College Ready and Enrolled